MarkDickinson/shell_scripts/security-audit/README.txt

     listen only on explicit interfaces.
 Also alerts on any ports defined in the server customisation file that are no longer in use so the config file can be cleaned up.
+  * firewall rule checks - if the server has a firewall in place will check (if the iptables command is on the server) all accepted traffic to ensure any explicit port numbers used match ports expected to be open on the server as defined by the network checks, and also alert if firewall rules accept traffic to ports that are not in use on the server (to identify obsolete firewall rules)
   * customisation files can be configured for servers to allow for known exception cases; such as files that must be insecure, network ports for applications that just cannot be configured to specific interfaces,